abussalb/meta-analysis-statistical-tools/README.md

   * systematic_analysis_of_biaises: package to perform systematic analysis of biaises
 * tests: unitary tests and validation compatible with pytest
 * documentation
-  * package-documentation: html package documentation
+  * package-documentation: package documentation in html
-  * article-html: html of the original article
+  * article-html: original article in html
   * article-latex-source: tex source of original article
 * example
   * meta-analysis: notebook that uses the meta_analysis package